ReactFinland/graphql-api/README.md

 1.  `NODE_ENV="development" npm start`
 2.  `http://localhost:3000/graphql` or `http://localhost:3000/calendar-2022.ics` (calendar)

+## Asset Designer

+You can access the asset designer through `http://localhost:3000/asset-designer`.

 ## Image Processing

 There's no special image processing in place at the moment.